Decoupage for beginners step by step (photo and video)

 Decoupage of any surface at home is necessary with its preparation.
 If this surface is glass, then wash it, and wipe it well.
 In the case when for

-, Before the work starts it is necessary to perform its grindingUsing sandpaper.
-If there are cracks on the wooden surface, fill them with putty, and then polish.
-Before you make a decoupage of a wooden surface, you can, if desired, paint it with acrylic paint.
-After preparing the surface for the work, you need to decide on the design.
-To do this, you must conduct several experiments, placing the cut out details on the surface of the base.
-Only in this way can you choose the optimal location for each element.
-The next step is to glue the parts to the surface, for which apply glue on both surfaces.
-After gluing each part, carefully and gently smooth it, trying to avoid the formation of folds and assemblies.
+, before starting work you need to polish itusing sandpaper.
+If there are cracks on the wooden surface, fill them with putty and then sand them.
+Before decoupaging a wooden surface, you can, if desired, paint it with acrylic paint.
+Having prepared the surface for work, you need to decide on the design.
+To do this, you must conduct several experiments, placing the cut parts on the surface of the base.
+This is the only way to choose the optimal location for each element.
+The next step is to glue the parts to the surface by applying glue to both surfaces.
+After gluing each piece, carefully and carefully smooth it out, trying to avoid the formation of folds and gathers.

 Decoupage and creative ideas for your home